SiliconLabsSoftware/docs-matter/sld291-matter-wifi-run-demo/use-case-execution.md

  - ssid and password are credentials.
  - pin_code and discriminator are device-specific keys.

-  **Note**:- You can find these values in the logging terminal of the device (for instance UART) when the device boots up.
-Foe example:
+  **Note**: You can find these values in the logging terminal of the device (for instance UART) when the device boots up.
+For example:

 ![Silicon Labs - design](./images/device-configuration.png)